Weed Control in My Yard

 Another weed commonly found in lawns is called creeping Charlie or ground ivy.
 Creeping Charlie is a low-growing weed that spreads rapidly by sending out stolons (above-ground stems).
 It has small, round leaves that are dark green with purple flowers that bloom in the spring.

 It is a perennial weed with long, slender leaves and small, purple flowers.
-Creeping Charlie can be difficult to get rid of because it spreads quickly by runners.
+Ground ivy, similar to other creeping lawn weeds, can be difficult to get rid of because it spreads quickly by underground runners.
 It’s also tolerant of shady areas and can quickly take over a lawn if left unchecked.

-Morning glory is a fast-growing, creeping vine that can reach up to 20 feet in length.
+Morning glory is a fast-growing, creeping vine-like weed that can reach up to 20 feet in length.
 It has large, heart-shaped leaves and pretty trumpet-shaped flowers that bloom in the morning.
 Morning glory is most often found in gardens, where it can quickly take over and smother other plants.

 Pennywort is a low-growing weed that has round, coin-shaped leaves.
 It’s most often found in damp, shady areas and can quickly spread to cover a large area.
 Pennywort reproduces by sending out runners that take root and produce new plants.